CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 Geophysical uncertainty (combined impact of $u(T^{I}_{B})$ and $u(T^{W}_{B})$ through the SIC algorithm) for a `CKA` algorithm as a function of SIC.
 Orange dots are estimates from punpy, blue line is from own software.
 (Prelimiary) results from the CIMR MACRAD study.
 ```
-{numref}`fig_uncPunpy` plots a (prelimiary) simulation result comparing using the PunPy tool (orange dots) and own
+{numref}`fig_uncPunpy` plots a (preliminary) simulation result comparing using the PunPy tool (orange dots) and own
 software implementing uncertainty propagation (blue line) for simulating the tie-point (*a.k.a* geophysical) uncertainty
 contribution to the total L2 SIC uncertainty.
 Note how the simulations agree giving confidence that we could
 operate the PunPy tool for such a SIC algorithm.
-Note also the overal amount of the SIC uncertainty which is of below 4\% RMSE
+Note also the overall amount of the SIC uncertainty which is of below 4\% RMSE
 (while the CIMR MRD v5 requirement is <5\%).